 Football meets blockchain

 Blockchain is the latest player in the world of football.
-City Football Group has partnered with the digital entertainment company Animoca to create blockchain games and collectibles for the group’s leading football teams, including Machester City Men’s and Women’s football team and Australia’s Melbourne City Football Club.
+City Football Group has partnered with the digital entertainment company Animoca to create blockchain games and collectibles for the group’s leading football teams, including Manchester City Men’s and Women’s football teams and Australia’s Melbourne City Football Club.

 Animoca’s clientele includes Marvel and Power Rangers, among other brands with huge fanbases.
 The English Premier League team’s new collaboration speaks to the potential of fantasy football evolving through blockchain technologies.